-Need some Halloween books for toddlers and preschoolers?
+Need some Halloween books for kids?
 This list is full of not scary, fun and upbeat, Halloween books for kids.
-From old classics to new titles, these Halloween books are some of my very favorites for the season.
+From old classics to new titles, these Halloween books are some of my very favorites for toddlers to tweens.

-I love using books as a first experience for kids.
+I love using books as a first step when I’m introducing something new to my kids.

-When my oldest was a toddler, he had no understanding or context for what Halloween was or how it fit into our lives.
-I turned to Halloween books to lay a foundation for Halloween and expose him to the different parts of the season/holiday.
+When my oldest was a toddler, he had no idea what Halloween was or how it fit into our lives.
+So, before the holiday arrived, I turned to Halloween picture books.
+Those stories helped lay the groundwork by showing him costumes, pumpkins, and trick-or-treating, and gave him context for what was coming.

-By the time it was his first toddler Halloween (one he actually might participate in and remember), he was beyond excited.
-He understood.
-He had context.
+By the time his first real toddler Halloween arrived (the one where he could participate and remember), he was thrilled.
+He understood what was happening.
+He had background knowledge.
 He was ready to see the pages of his books come to life.

 RELATED: What about Halloween activities?
 If you need some amazing ideas, here’s my favorite list.